7 Best Basketball Shoes With A Wide Toebox in 2025

 What makes it the best?

 The G.T.
 Hustle 3 has turned our world upside down with this wonderful rework.
-We enjoyed its fantastic sole setup in every single one of our games, so we gave it our #1 as the hooper with the best cushioning and a wide toebox.
+We enjoyed its fantastic sole setup in every single one of our games, so we gave it our #1 as the hooper with the best shock absorption and a wide toebox.
 But it wasn’t only our feet that felt this, our lab results also confirmed it!

-When we measured its stack height, our calliper returned 32.8/26.8 mm at the heel and forefoot respectfully, surpassing the average by quite a lot.
+When we measured its stack height, our calliper returned 32.8/26.8 mm at the heel and forefoot respectively, surpassing the average by quite a lot.
 All this foam translated into a fantastic shock absorption of 117 SA at the heel and 120 SA at the forefoot, and we enjoyed it every time we jumped to fight for a rebound or when we had to roughly post-play.
 But our favourite part of this all is that these comfy landings are not just pillowy… but energetic!
 With a record-breaking reading of 81.5%, the Zoom Air unit of this shoe’s forefoot offered a wonderful energy return.
 We felt propelled after every lay-up!

 The width of the G.T.
 Hustle 3 also makes its category average bite the dust.
 When we measured our gel mould, our calliper returned 94.6 mm on its widest point and 72.4 mm at the big toe.
 This translates into a roomier fit that paired up incredibly well with the softer landings we enjoyed thanks to this hooper’s foam.
 But that’s not all, as the vertical space of this Nike pair also breaks the hooper’s standard height with a great score of 24.3 mm.